aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_addon.html.markdown

 * `cluster_id` - (Required, ForceNew) The id of kubernetes cluster.
 * `name` - (Required, ForceNew) The name of addon.
 * `version` - (Required) The current version of addon.
+* `config` - (Optional, Available in 1.166.0+) The custom configuration of addon.
+You can checkout the customizable configuration of the addon through datasource `alicloud_cs_kubernetes_addon_metadata`, the returned format is the standard json schema.
+If return empty, it means that the addon does not support custom configuration yet.
+You can also checkout the current custom configuration through the data source `alicloud_cs_kubernetes_addons`.

 ## Attributes Reference